virtualsquare/virtualsquare.github.io/education/tutorials/umps/debugging.md

 The `log_char` function could easily be expanded to print an entire string in memory instead of a single character.
 This way the developer can rely on yet another output channel for the operating system, this time one that is not influenced by hardware-related details (interrupts, write times and such).

 ### Credits:
-This page has been contributed my Mattia Maldini
+This page has been contributed by Mattia Maldini